eldoy/webconcept/README.md

 ### Variants

-A Weblang version has been explored, but is not really feasible.
+A Weblang version has been explored:

 ```yaml